 2. Bad Wheel Alignment

 If the camber of the wheels is positive, there is a tilt occurring that puts additional pressure on the outside of the tires.
 As time goes on, the rubber is going to wear out faster, leading to a dangerous situation.
-Also if the wheel alignment has a positive toe-in angle, it will cause tire wear on the outside.
+Also, if the wheel alignment has a positive toe-in angle, it will cause tire wear on the outside.

 For this reason, wheel alignment should be done regularly.
 You also want to have it checked any time you hit a pothole or other obstacle with force.
-The good news is that the problem isn’t probably related to poor balancing of the tires, as this issue tends to lead to cupping instead.
+The good news is that the problem isn’t likely related to poor balancing of the tires, as this issue tends to lead to cupping instead.

 3. Defective Ball Joints

 One of the first signs that the ball joints are going bad is some wear to the outside of the tires.
 You may also notice some feathering occurring as you move closer to the tire’s center.

 When the ball joints or tie rods wear, the wheels start to point more outward, changing the toe setting of the alignment.
 It can also affect the camber angle, neither of which should be left unchecked.

 There are numerous parts of the suspension that could be failing, all of which can lead to abnormal tire tread wear.
 For starters, the springs are a common component that fails and weaken over time.
 If you have leaf springs on the vehicle, the arch can be lost, while the coil springs lose height.
 With either, the camber can change, leading to excessive outer tire wear.